artsy/artsy.github.io/_posts/2016-10-10-Help!-I'm-becoming-Post-Junior.md

 By understanding the history of the choices that you have been living with, you can make better decisions in the future.

-## Spit Shine
+## The Bigger Picture

 There is no “One True Solution” for anything in programming.
 You should be wary of anyone that tries to tell you all similar sounding things should be done one way.
 The things you work on are likely a combination of different patterns that work together to become “an app.”

 Understanding your patterns well, and knowing when to apply them will get you far.
 If you want to go further still, you need to be able to step back from your patterns and try to see larger pictures.
 A feature that you write this week  _with a little bit more abstraction today_ could make it much easier to write something next week.
+Writing better abstractions makes it easier for you to become a multiplier for other peoples work.

 The hard bit is trying to see what that is.
 Realistically, this is about understanding where the product is, and what it’s roadmap is for the next few iterations as well as trying to think about abstractions that may not be available inside your project.